Inscriptor/approach-to-IE-based-on-a-chain-of-LLMs/README.md

 ### Datasets with markup of coreference relations
 The [coref](./coref/) folder contains files with fragments of articles, in which the words and phrases denoting concepts of the subject area and being in coreferential relations are marked.
 Coreferent terms are combined into arrays, and the terms themselves are labelled with ordinal numbers of initial and final symbols.
 The markup was done manually by the expert; the files were generated using the CorefMarkup program.
+The program, and data format description could be found in RuCoCo repository: https://github.com/vdobrovolskii/rucoco/tree/master

 ## See also:
 Sidorova E., Ivanov A., Ovchinnikova K. Information extraction from texts based on ontology and large language models [In Russian] // Ontology of designing.
 2025. — Vol. 15, no. 1. — P. 114–129. — https://doi.org/10.18287/2223-9537-2025-15-1-114-129